-The earliest forms of CSR surfaced when American economist, Howard Bowen, coined the term in his book ‘Social Responsibilities of the Businessman’ in 1953.
-He described CSR as the obligations of businesses to pursue policies ‘which are desirable in terms of the objectives and values of our society’.
+Corporate social responsibility is not a new concept.
+The earliest forms of CSR surfaced when American economist Howard Bowen coined the term in his book Social Responsibilities of the Businessman in 1953.
+He described CSR as the obligation of businesses to pursue policies that are ‘desirable in terms of the objectives and values of our society’.

-The first level of the pyramid is economic responsibilities, and it states the first priority should be creating profit through economic growth.
+The first level of the pyramid is economic responsibilities, and it states that the first priority should be creating profit through economic growth.
 A business cannot survive otherwise.

 The fourth level of the pyramid refers to the expectation that a business will contribute to the quality of life for society.
 To be a good corporate citizen, a company should take part in initiatives such as volunteering or fundraising to give back to society.